slynid/SDN-Project-Kafka-Deployment/README.md

 ```
 Created topic "CURRENCY_EXCHANGE_RATE".
 ```
-Now you can see the created topic on Kafka by runnin gthe list topic command:
+Now you can see the created topic on Kafka by running the list topic command:
 ```
 bin/kafka-topics.sh --list --zookeeper localhost:2181